Verification

 • Notification of verification activities and case-by-case evaluation of conflict of interest

-• Scoping and planning project verification activities
+• Scoping and planning verification activities

 1. Identifying emissions sources and assess risk of material misstatements